 Ah, the middle ages – kings, knights, castles, art, politics, plagues and more.
 What an exciting time in the history of our world!
-It was hard to narrow my favorite living books into a Top 10 list, but below you’ll find the best of the best.
+It was hard to narrow my favorite medieval history living books into a Top 10 list, but below you’ll find the best of the best.
 Be ready for adventure!

 The list is ordered chronologically for you.

-Living Books for the Middle Ages
+Living Books for Medieval History

 Otto of the Silver Hand is historical fiction that takes place in early western Europe.
 Otto, the main character, is a sweet boy who has grown up in a monastery after the death of his mother and the barbarian life of his father.
 Upon the return of his father, Otto is kidnapped in revenge of his father’s deeds.
 The book is very suspenseful and very thought-provoking.

 The Sword in the Tree is a King Arthur story that is easy enough for elementary students to understand, yet full of enough plot and excitement to keep older kids interested.
 The main character, Shan, must help his family regain their castle from a greedy uncle.
 The book is full of excitement and especially appeals to boys.